Are you like me? You love to sew. It makes you happy. But sometimes you spend more time thinking about sewing than actually doing it.

 Sadly, it seems I’m constantly thinking more about sewing than actually doing it.

-Does this describe you?
-Why are we spending very little time sewing when we’re thinking about sewing almost all the time and we love doing it?
+Why do we spend very little time sewing when we’re thinking about sewing almost all the time and we love doing it?

 Possible Reasons for Not Sewing